j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/tutorials/howToUseJawrSmartbundling.md

 ### Delay since last resource event

-Jawr watch resources on server to detect resource creation, modification or deletion using WatchService.
+Jawr watches resources on server to detect resource creation, modification or deletion using WatchService API.
-When there are a lot of events, to ensure that all events have been processed before staart the bundling process, Jawr use a delay after the last event to make sure that there no more event to process before starting the bundling process.
+When there are a lot of events, to ensure that all events have been processed before starting the bundling process, Jawr uses a delay after the last event to make sure that there no more event to process before starting the bundling process.

 This delay is configurable using the property **jawr.smart.bundling.delay.after.last.event** :